CryptoRodeo/Barkr/README.md

 ## Back-end
 - [ ] Create an admin account
 - [ ] Create user accounts based on ip address
-- [ ] Associate users to their posts based on their ip addresses
+- [ ] Associate users to their posts
 - [ ] Implement a follow feature